How To at FH Online, April 3-6, 2025

-Click on a How To item below to see the Answer.
+Click a Question below to see the Answer.

 Whova is the event system that helps you access Zoom sessions on the agenda, view and download handouts, see messages and announcements, visit the virtual exhibits, ask questions about sessions or in general, and (optionally) connect with other attendees.